-Tell us about your chair?
-What it it’s story?
+Tell us about you chair?
+What is its story?
+Please draw it for us.

 If you could holiday for a year straight where would you go?

-What I know about people who give flowers is…
+What I know about people and their homes is…